tkoskine/ahven/README.rst

 --------

 * Simple API
-* Small size (Ahven 2.4 has 2.8K SLOC; 719 statements; 1366 declarations)
+* Small size (Ahven about has 3K SLOC)
 * JUnit-compatible test results in XML format;
-  this allows integration with tools like `Jenkins`_ or CruiseControl.
+  this allows integration with tools like `Jenkins`_ or TeamCity.
 * Strict coding style (enforced by AdaControl)
 * Plain Ada 95 code, no Ada 2005 features used, but can be compiled as Ada 2005 or Ada 2012 code if needed